Lisson Grove: Places of worship

-Christ Church, Marylebone, designed by Thomas Hardwick in 1822–24 closed in 1977.
+The former church of Christ Church, Marylebone, designed by Thomas Hardwick in 1822–24 closed in 1977.
 The parish merged with St Paul's and building is now a leisure facility.

 The Anglican church of St Cyprian's, Clarence Gate in Glentworth Street was the first church designed by celebrated architect Ninian Comper.
 According to Ian Nairn it has the most joyful church interior in London.

+The Roman Catholic church of Our Lady's, Lisson Grove stands close to the Northern end of Lisson Grove, and is administered under the wider Roman Catholic Parish of Marylebone.
+The church was built in 1836, making it one of the first Catholic churches in London to be built after the Roman Catholic Relief Act 1829.
+It hosts the Lisson Grove Choir, which specialises in chant and renaissance polyphony.